 When applying for a dog please be prepared to adopt the dog if approved.
 Please do not ask us to hold a dog over 7 days.
 We are based out of homes and foster homes and this limits the amount of dogs that we can save and help.
 Please be aware that you may be asked to put a deposit on a dog if you are asking for us to hold it for you.
 This allows us to know that you are serous since some dogs can be very popular and have many applications in on them.
 Although, do be aware if you do not come to adopt your pet you will forfeit the deposit.
+This deposit if non refundable and only holds the dog for 7 days.
+It will be used towards the adoption fee when you come see your new adopted friend.

 When coming to meet your new friend we do suggest that you bring a few things.
 We suggest that you bring a blanket for your car.
 Often during the year we have great weather but we can sometimes have rainy days or snow on the ground.
 This means that there will be wet feet.
 We also do have a pool for our dogs in the summer to keep them cool.
 As much as we will try and keep them dry they may have been out playing before you arrive.
 Also please bring a few treats for your new friend.
 During the ride home it can be stressful for both you and your new friend.
 A few treats to help smooth the situation over and never hurts.
 We also suggest bringing a leash and a collar.
 Our dogs do not go home with their collars since we only have a limited number of our own.
-If you have questions on collar size please feel free to ask
+If you have questions on collar size please feel free to ask.

 Not able to make the drive?
 We do have a couple of wonderful volunteers that will help with transport if requested.
 They do so on their own and although they are donating their time they do ask for gas to be reimbursed.
 This allows us to help people who are unable to come to Yakima.
 They are able to do transports in other states as well.
 As we do allow out of state adoptions.